alaa-alchal/Portfolio/SQL/pro/README.md

 This INSERT statement will insert five rows into the sales table, representing five different sales transactions.
 Each row includes values for the sale_id, customer_id, product_id, quantity, and total_price columns.

+Questions:

+1. Write a query to calculate the total sales revenue between '2022-01-01' and '2022-01-31':

+   Solution: Sum the total_price column in the sales table, and filter the results by date.

+        SELECT SUM(total_price) as total_revenue

+        FROM sales

+        WHERE date BETWEEN '2022-01-01' AND '2022-01-31';

+2. Write a query to determine the top selling products.

+   Solution: Get the total number of units sold for each product grouped by the product id in a descending order

+        SELECT product_id, SUM(quantity) as total_sold

+        FROM sales

+        GROUP BY product_id

+        ORDER BY total_sold DESC;

+3. Write a query to find the customers who have spent the most money overall:

+    Solution: Group the sales table by customer_id and sum the total_price column to get the total amount of money spent by each customer, then sort in descending order.

+        SELECT c.name, SUM(s.total_price) as total_spent

+        FROM customers c

+        JOIN sales s ON c.customer_id = s.customer_id

+        GROUP BY c.customer_id

+        ORDER BY total_spent DESC;

+4. Write a query to calculate the average purchase value for each customer.

+    Solution: Join the sales and customers tables using the customer_id column, and then group the results by customer_id and calculate the average     total_price for each customer.

+        SELECT c.customer_id, AVG(s.total_price) as avg_purchase_value

+        FROM customers c

+        JOIN sales s ON c.customer_id = s.customer_id

+        GROUP BY c.customer_id;

+5. Write a query to find customers who have made more than 2 purchases.

+    Solution: Group the sales table by customer_id and count the number of rows for each customer.
+You can then filter the results to show only customers who have made more than 2 purchases.

+        SELECT customer_id, COUNT(*) as num_purchases

+        FROM sales

+        GROUP BY customer_id

+        HAVING COUNT(*) > 2;

+6. Write a query to find the most popular product among customers who have spent more than 100 dollars.

+    Solution: Join the sales and products tables, and then group the results by product_id and sum the quantity column to get the total number of units sold for each product.
+You can then filter the results to show only products that have been purchased by customers who have spent more than 100 dollars.

+        SELECT p.product_id, SUM(s.quantity) as total_sold

+        FROM products p

+        JOIN sales s ON p.product_id = s.product_id

+        JOIN customers c ON s.customer_id = c.customer_id

+        GROUP BY p.product_id

+        HAVING SUM(c.total_spent) > 100;

+7. Write a query to find the most popular product category.

+    Solution: Add a category column to the products table and assign each product to a category (e.g. "clothing", "shoes", "accessories", etc.).Then group the sales table by category and sum the quantity column to get the total number of units sold for each category.
+Finally sort the results in descending order to find the top selling category.

+    Step 1:

+        ALTER TABLE products

+        ADD category TEXT;

+        UPDATE products

+        SET category = 'clothing'

+        WHERE product_id IN (1, 2, 3);

+        UPDATE products

+        SET category = 'shoes'

+        WHERE product_id IN (4);

+        UPDATE products

+        SET category = 'accessories'

+        WHERE product_id IN (5);

+    Step 2:

+        SELECT category, SUM(quantity) as total_sold

+        FROM sales s

+        JOIN products p ON s.product_id = p.product_id

+        GROUP BY category

+        ORDER BY total_sold DESC;

+8. Write a query to find the products that have the highest profit margin:

+Note that total_price from the sales table is the selling price and cost from the products table is production cost (including all other costs so subtracting then is the very net profit)

+Solution: join the sales and products tables and calculate the profit margin for each product using the following formula: (total_price - cost) / total_price, then sort the profit_margin descending.

+        SELECT p.product_id, (SUM(s.total_price) - SUM(p.cost)) / SUM(s.total_price) as profit_margin

+        FROM sales s

+        JOIN products p ON s.product_id = p.product_id

+        GROUP BY p.product_id

+        ORDER BY profit_margin DESC;